 Endless opportunities, ongoing innovation and a reputation for excellence make Cleveland Clinic a premier destination for nurses.
 Cleveland Clinic offers a fast-paced environment where nurses learn, grow and remain personally and professionally challenged.
-Cleveland Clinic is a unique institution; with over 26 institutes and 120 specialties, we offer fields to suit every interest and special talent.
-The breadth and depth of Cleveland Clinic’s specialties in nursing provides opportunities for nurses to excel in their careers while delivering exemplary patient care.
+Cleveland Clinic offers nurses the ability to grow their career in over 20 institutes and 100+ specialties.
+We offer fields to suit every interest and talent.
+Our breadth and depth of nursing specialties provides opportunities for nurses to excel in their career, while delivering exemplary patient care.

 Careers are available in the following fields:

 From the outpatient departments to the intensive care units to the operating rooms, Cleveland Clinic advanced practice nurses work to provide quality patient care across the hospital system.
 This group of some 960 certified registered nurse practitioners, clinical nurse specialists, certified nurse midwives and certified registered nurse anesthetists work independently and in collaboration with physicians performing physicals, ordering and interpreting tests and procedures, prescribing medications, coordinating care, and performing patient education.